Canadian Grenadier Guards

 The Canadian Grenadier Guards (CGG) is a reserve infantry regiment in the 34 Canadian Brigade Group, 2nd Canadian Division, of the Canadian Army.
 The regiment is the oldest and second-most-senior infantry regiment in the Primary Reserve of the Canadian Army.
-Located in Montreal, its primary role is the provision of combat-ready light infantry troops in support of Canadian regular infantry.
-It is a Household Foot Guard regiment and also provides soldiers for public ceremonial duties (Ceremonial Guard), performing similar ceremonial duties to the Guards regiments of the British Army.
-This primarily entails mounting the guard on Government House (Rideau Hall), the Governor General's residence, and performing the "Changing the Guard" ceremony on Parliament Hill in Ottawa, a task it shares with Canada's senior Household Foot Guard regiment, the Governor General's Foot Guards of Ottawa.
+Located in Montreal, its main role is the provision of combat-ready light infantry troops in support of Canadian regular infantry.
+It is a Household Foot Guard regiment and also provides soldiers for public ceremonial duties (Ceremonial Guard), performing similar ceremonial duties as the Guards regiments of the British Army.
+This primarily entails mounting the guard at Government House (Rideau Hall), the King's and Governor General's residence, and performing the "Changing the Guard" ceremony on Parliament Hill in Ottawa, a task it shares with Canada's senior Household Foot Guard regiment, the Governor General's Foot Guards of Ottawa.
 The Canadian Grenadier Guards is an allied regiment to the British Grenadier Guards.